the-iona-group/candidate_skills_assessment/README.md

 1. Install the site locally and enable the included modules.
 The default Bartik theme can be used.
 2. Add two new properties to the widget schema:
-   * Owner.
-A user reference property to attribute a user in the system as an owner of a widget.
    * Date available.
 A date a widget will be available to the public.
-3. Modify the add widget form to include the two new widget properties, ensuring the date available field is required.
-Additionally, this form should be adjusted to function as both an add form, and a form that can edit the details of an existing widget.
+3. Modify the add widget form to include the new widget property, ensuring the date available field is required.
 4. Create a page based view that lists all widgets currently in the system.
-This view should display each property of a widget (name, description, owner and date available) in separate columns, as well as an additional column that contains a link to edit the associated widget.
+This view should display each property of a widget (name, description, and date available) in separate columns, as well as an additional column that contains a link to view the associated widget.
 This view should be exported to a new feature, and the resulting feature added to the repository.
 5. Create a new custom menu that includes a link to the widget listing view and the add widget form.
 This menu should only display on the front page of the site, and be added to the feature created in step 4.
-6. Add a custom permission that will control who can add or edit a widget in the system.
-Update the add and edit widget menu items to restrict access to users who have this permission.
+6. Add a custom permission that will control who can add a widget in the system.
+Update the add widget menu item to restrict access to users who have this permission.
 Additionally, add a permission to the view created in step 4 so that only logged in users can access it.